cesarlgm/personal_web/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-I am an Early Career Researcher at the University of Edinburgh.
+I am an **Early Career Researcher** at the [School of Economics of the University of Edinburgh](https://www.ed.ac.uk/economics).
 I am a labor economist who works in labor markets in both developed and developing countries.
 My research interests lie in both labor and development economics.
 I hold a Ph.D. from Boston University.
 {style="text-align: justify;"}

 My research focuses on understanding how geography influences gender inequality.